nftsharing/terms/README.md

 ‍

 21. Copyright Policy/DMCA Compliance.
 We reserve the right to terminate the account of any user who infringes upon third-party copyrights.
 If any user or other third-party believes that a copyrighted work has been copied and/or posted via the Offerings in a way that constitutes copyright infringement, that party should provide the following information: (a) an electronic or physical signature of the person authorized to act on behalf of the owner of the copyrighted work; (b) an identification and location of the copyrighted work that such party claims has been infringed upon; (c) a written statement by such party that it has a good faith belief that the disputed use is not authorized by the owner, its agent or the law; (d) such party’s name and contact information, such as telephone number or e-mail address; and (e) a statement by such party that the above information in such party’s notice is accurate and, under penalty of perjury, that such party is the copyright owner or authorized to act on the copyright owner’s behalf.
-Contact information for our Copyright Agent for notice of claims of copyright infringement is as follows:

-‍

-NFT INT LLC

-Attn: DMCA

-1776 Park Avenue

-Suite 4161

-Park City, UT 84060

 ‍